dstadz/dstadz/README.md

 ### Hi there 👋 Welcome to my github!

+I'm Daniel, a Full Stack Software Engineer searching for an opportunity to make a difference in the world.
+I enjoy learning new tech, and working with other talented and interesting engineers and designers.

+Away from the computer, I enjoy comedy, literary analysis and BJJ.

+I'm a quick learner and a believer in constant improvement.

+Want to learn more about me?
+Checkout my portfolio.

+✨ Tech I know ✨
+Figma
+HTML5/CSS/SASS
+JavaScript
+React
+Node.js
+Python
+PostgreSQL
+AWS

 <!--
 **dstadz/dstadz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.